trentm/template-node-package/README.md

-TODO: short (one or a few paragraphs) description of this package including:
+TODO:
-- why
+- Find and replace all "foobar" boilerplate in this repo: rg -i foobar find . -name "*foobar*"
-- what is does, and perhaps what it doesn't do
+- update copyright year in LICENSE

-- current status, if relevant
+TODO: Add a short (one or a few paragraphs) description of this package here

-XXX
+including: why, what it does, perhaps what it doesn't do, and current status if relevant.

 # Install

     npm install foobar

 # Usage

 TODO: some usage examples

 # ...

 TODO: other user-guide-ish top-level sections as you see fit

 # Reference